games-automata-play/games-automata-play.github.io/_posts/2018-08-03-generalized_reachability_games.md

 * complexity of the following decision problem: given a generalized reachability game, determine whether Eve has a winning strategy
 * for different subclasses, how much memory is required for constructing winning strategies for both players

-The restriction we consider is the size of the sets $F_i$ which for QBF corresponds to restricting the size of the clauses.
+The main restriction we consider is the size of the sets $F_i$ which for QBF corresponds to restricting the size of the clauses.

 ### What is known